antowirantoIO/boilerplate-devlab-nextjs/README.md

 9. **Axios**
    A popular library for making HTTP requests, providing promise-based methods for handling API requests and responses.

+10. **Next Themes**
+   A library for handling dark mode and light mode in Next.js applications, making it easy to toggle between themes.
 ---

 ### Getting Started